 Let’s use The Portfolio Collective as an example.
 When we first launched in the summer of 2020, we knew we were breaking into the market during the midst of a global pandemic.
 As such, everything we did needed to be 100% remote and totally flexible.
 That massively opened the spectrum for who we could bring onto our team.

 Currently, our team are spread across Europe.
-In fact, our CTO, Jesus, is based in Spain, and he’s never even met Ben, our CEO, face-to-face!
+In fact, our CTO, Jesus, is based in Spain.
 But that hasn’t hindered or impacted the work we do in any way.
-As our company grows, we’re bringing in more employees from further destinations, including a new engineer who is based in Russia.
+As our company grows, we’re bringing in more employees from further destinations.

 Tighter border controls and visa regimes are irrelevant when talented people can work abroad without a passport.